Thoroughbreds Don't Cry

 Thoroughbreds Don't Cry is a 1937 American musical comedy film directed by Alfred E. Green and starring Mickey Rooney and Judy Garland in their first film together.
+This is also Garland's first starring role in a feature film, after having appeared in small supporting roles in two previous motion pictures.

 Plot

 Cricket West is a hopeful actress with a pair of vocal cords that bring down the house.
 Her eccentric aunt runs a boarding house for the local jockeys, whose leader is the cocky but highly skilled Timmie Donovan, famous for his daring come-from-behind wins in the stretch.
 Into their lives comes Sir Peter Calverton and his young grandson Roger Calverton, who are titled but cash poor with only one asset, a prize-winning stakes horse called The Pookah.

 Donovan's the best there is at his profession, but he is fatally compromised because his no-good gambler of a father, Charles D. Brown, pretending he is at death's door, extorts a pledge from Donovan to throw the prep race The Pookah is running in, in order to obtain cash for a "cure".
 Donovan does it but then is warned by the stewards that they're suspicious of his actions.

 When The Pookah loses the race, the stress is too much for Sir Peter, and he dies of a heart attack.
 Roger doesn't have the money to enter The Pookah in The Cup, and plans to sell him.
 But Cricket tracks down Donovan, who has an attack of conscience and snatches the entrance fee from his conniving father.
 Roger wins the American Cup and Donovan's father is arrested.